Dr. Christopher Reames

 In addition to his career as a soloist, Chris has equally thrived in both large and small choral ensembles.
 He served the celebrated St. Peter’s By-the-Sea Episcopal Church Parish Choir in Bay Shore, NY as a staff section leader and soloist from 2011-18.
 In a similar role, he has previously served superior choral music programs at Green Valley Presbyterian Church in Henderson, NV, Village Presbyterian Church in Prairie Village, KS, and the Church of St. Patrick in Huntington, NY.
 Singing sacred choral music at a high level remains a consistent artistic priority for him, as it has provided many rewarding musical opportunities, and a fulfilling sense of community contribution and leadership.

 Chris is a past fellowship recipient at the Tanglewood Music Center, SongFest, Aspen Music Festival, Hawaii Performing Arts Festival, and Cincinnati College-Conservatory’s Opera Theatre and Music Festival of Lucca, Italy.
 He holds a Doctor of Musical Arts degree from the State University of New York at Stony Brook, a Master of Music degree from the University of Nevada at Las Vegas, and a Bachelor of Science degree from William Jewell College in Liberty, Missouri.
-Chris is currently an Assistant Professor of Vocal Music at Tennessee Technological University in Cookeville, TN.
+Chris is currently an Associate Professor of Vocal Music at Tennessee Technological University in Cookeville, TN.